 Afternoon In The Japanese Quarter

-When looking at what to do in Dusseldorf, particularly after an lunch of sushi or hand-made ramen noodles, what about touring the Japanese quarter, or visiting a local Japanese market?
+When looking at what to do in Dusseldorf, particularly after a lunch of sushi or hand-made ramen noodles, what about touring the Japanese quarter, or visiting a local Japanese market?
 It really is something to see the strong Japanese influence in Dusseldorf.
 It’s so unexpected.

 After the Second World War, Japanese companies were looking for a market to import steel and chemical products to help rebuild Japan after the war.
 Near Dusseldorf is a region that is a steel producing area.
 In the years that followed many large Japanese companies set up their European headquarters in Dusseldorf, starting with Mitsubishi in 1959.
 Over the years, the influence grew.
-Now, walking up and down Oststraße at the intersection of Immermannstraße, it’s possible to get a glimpse into Japanese life in Dusseldorf, with shops, hair salons, and a large Asian super market (where we stocked up on some spices to cook in Girona).
-Just wander around the neighborhood surrounding the Hotel Nikko Dusseldorf to check it out, and pop into Shochiku super market too.
+Now, walking up and down Oststraße at the intersection of Immermannstraße, it’s possible to get a glimpse into Japanese life in Dusseldorf, with shops, hair salons, and a large Asian supermarket (where we stocked up on some spices to cook in Girona).
+Just wander around the neighborhood surrounding the Hotel Nikko Dusseldorf to check it out, and pop into Shochiku supermarket too.